memo33/sc4pac/docs/api.md

 ?> This documentation page is for developers.
-Skip to the next page: [Adding metadata](metadata.md).
+Skip to the next page: [Metadata format](metadata.md).

 <!-- !> A new version of the API is currently in development.
 See [API (development version)](api-dev.md). -->